 - 7.10.
 The Neighbourhood Plan contains fourteen policies intended to provide social, economic and/or environmental benefits.
 Using the sustainability framework outlined in Section 7 (Table A), the assessment of each policy is summarised below.
 The assessment is of the proposed policies with their mitigation measures. - 7.11.
 For the purpose of Policy 3, three options (reasonable alternatives) have been considered as they were presented in the parish survey and consultation.
 For the remaining thirteen policies a simple 'policy on', 'policy off' approach is used. - 7.12.
-Table C illustrates a comparative assessment of the Pre Submission Neighbourhood 'Plan Policy 3 - Molins, South Saunderton against these reasonable alternatives. - Option 1 C3 residential development only (212 dwellings) - Option 2 C3 residential development of a scale equivalent to 2500m2 of building footprint - Option 3 Mixed use predominately C2 retirement village with some C3 residential, B1 employment and community facilities - 7.13.
-The first option is based on the St Congar application of 212 dwellings (C3) which is the subject of an appeal and scheduled to be heard later in 2016. - 7.14.
-The second option is based on the footprint of the remaining buildings on the site following the demolition of most of the Molins factory as described in the Pre Submission Plan para 5.41 (i)) - 7.15.
-The third option is as set out in Policy 3 and as described in the Pre Submission Plan para 5.41 (ii) and illustrated by Plan F on page 33 of the Pre-Submission Plan.
+Table C illustrates a comparative assessment of the Submission Neighbourhood 'Plan Policy 3 Molins, South Saunderton against two reasonable alternatives.
+These are: - Option 1 C3 residential development only (192 dwellings St Congar Planning Application 15/05250/OUTEA - Revised July 2016) - Option 2 C3 residential development of a scale equivalent to 2500m2 of building footprint (footprint area based on WDC assessment of built development on site) - Option 3 Mixed use predominately C2 retirement village with some C3 residential, B1 employment and community facilities as the Indicative Land Use Diagram in Submission Plan (Plan F) - 7.13.
+The first option is based on the St Congar application of 192 dwellings (C3) which is the subject of an appeal (APP/K0425/W/15/3135297) and scheduled to be heard in September 2016. - 7.14.
+In July 2016, solicitors acting on behalf of the developer St Congar, notified the Parish Council of minor amendments to the appeal proposal (principally a reduction in housing number from 212 to 192 and amendments to layout).
+These revisions referred to as "minor variations" in the notification letter were published and representations from the public were invited on the revised documents. - 7.15.
+The 'minor nature' of these amendments and the conclusions of the revised landscape and visual impact appraisal indicates only 'minor adjustments' to the original conclusions.
+As a consequence the conclusion of the Environmental Statement Non-Technical Summary2 also remain unchanged and the Non Technical Summary confirms in para